 Domestic violence is a problem that does not discriminate; it is statistically consistent across all socioeconomic and racial lines.
 Chapter 50B of the North Carolina General Statutes allows domestic violence victims to seek an order of protection against the offender.

-Actions can only be filed against persons with whom the aggrieved party has or had a familial relationship (current or former spouse, persons of the opposite sex with whom you have lived, ex-boyfriends, ex-girlfriends, parents, grandparents, persons who have a child in common, etc.).
+Actions can only be filed against persons with whom the aggrieved party has or had a familial relationship with (current or former spouse, persons of the opposite sex with whom you have lived, ex-boyfriends, ex-girlfriends, parents, grandparents, persons who have a child in common, etc.).
 Criminal remedies are also available, though separate from a 50B action.